 There are very few true orthodontic emergencies, but we are always available to help you.
-If you have a broken appliance or are experiencing intense pain, please call us as soon as possible.
+If you have a broken appliance or are experiencing intense pain, please call or text us as soon as possible.
 We will do our best to fit you into the schedule for an appointment.
-Even if you have a regular appointment scheduled, call immediately to notify us that you need an appliance repaired.
+Even if you have a regular appointment scheduled, call or text immediately to notify us that you need an appliance repaired.

 Surprisingly, most orthodontic problems can be remedied at home.
 While you await your appointment, these guidelines will help you resolve minor problems.
 Please know that even if you alleviate the pain caused by your broken appliance, you still need a repair appointment.